︎

 I am a Ph.D. candidate in the Form Finding Lab at Princeton.

-My research focuses on automating the structural design of civil infrastructure, such as bridges and towers, by combining classic mechanics and deep learning technology.
+My research focuses on computing mechanically efficient geometry for architectural structures, such as bridges and towers, by combining classic mechanics with deep learning technology.
 I develop open-source software tools like JAX FDM and COMPAS CEM.

 My professional experience lies at the intersection of geometry, computation and structural engineering.
 Most recently, I worked as a software engineering intern at Robert McNeel & Associates over the summers of 2023 and 2024, developing new technology to solve inverse problems on NURBS curves and SubDs in Rhino.